National Ignition Facility

 Construction on the NIF began in 1997.
 NIF was completed five years behind schedule and cost almost four times its original budget.
 Construction was certified complete on March 31, 2009, by the U.S. Department of Energy.
 The first large-scale experiments were performed in June 2009 and the first "integrated ignition experiments" (which tested the laser's power) were declared completed in October 2010.

 From 2009 to 2012 experiments were conducted under the National Ignition Campaign, with the goal of reaching ignition just after the laser reached full power, some time in the second half of 2012.
 The campaign officially ended in September 2012, at about 1/10 the conditions needed for ignition.
 Thereafter NIF has been used primarily for materials science and weapons research.

-In 2021, after improvements in fuel target design, NIF produced 70% of the energy of the laser, beating the record set in 1997 by the JET reactor at 67% and achieving a burning plasma.
-On December 5, 2022, after further technical improvements, NIF reached scientific breakeven for the first time, achieving a 154% energy yield compared to the input energy.
-However, while this was scientifically a success, the experiment in practice produced less than 1% of the energy the facility used to create it: while 3.15 MJ of energy was yielded from 2.05 MJ input, the lasers delivering the 2.05 MJ of energy took about 300 MJ to produce in the facility.
+In 2021, after improvements in fuel target design, a NIF experiment produced 70% of the energy of the laser, beating the energy gain record set in 1997 by the JET reactor at 67% and achieving the first ignited plasma in a laboratory.
+On December 5, 2022, after further technical improvements, NIF reached scientific breakeven for the first time, producing 154% of the energy of the laser.
+While this was scientifically a success, the experiment produced less than 1% of the energy the facility used to create it: while 3.15 MJ of energy was yielded from 2.05 MJ input, the 2.05 MJ laser pulse took about 300 MJ to produce.
+Subsequent shots have seen continued increases in yield; a February 2024 shot exceeded 5 MJ.